appcelerator-archive/appcelerator.oracle.opensync/documentation/index.md

 Namespace proxy providing access to the [Berkeley Database](database.html) APIs.

-_NOTE: This property is only available in the `ti.oracle.opensync.bdb` version of the module._
+_NOTE: This property is only available in the `appcelerator.oracle.opensync.bdb` version of the module._

 ## Usage
 See the example applications in the `example` folder of the module.